States and developer sue the Trump administration for halting work on New England offshore wind farm

 Work on the project was paused Aug.
 22 when the Bureau of Ocean Energy Management issued a stop work order for what it said were national security concerns.
 It did not specify those concerns.

-President Donald Trump has been hostile to renewable energy, particularly offshore wind, and prioritizes fossil fuels for electricity.
-Revolution Wind is the second major wind project that it ordered to stop work.
+Trump has been hostile to renewable energy, particularly offshore wind, and prioritizes fossil fuels for electricity.
+Revolution Wind is the second major wind project that his administration ordered to stop work.
 The first, an offshore wind project for New York, was later allowed to resume construction.

 In separate recent federal court filings, the administration said it was reconsidering approvals for three other wind farms: the Maryland Offshore Wind Project, SouthCoast Wind and New England Wind.
 Combined, those projects could power nearly 2.5 million homes in Maryland, Massachusetts and Rhode Island with clean electricity.